AramArakelyan777/weather-telegram-bot/README.md

 ## Introduction

-WeatherAnywhere is a Telegram chatbot that provides users with current weather information and useful advice based on their location input.
+WeatherAnywhere is a Telegram chatbot that provides its users with current weather information and useful advice based on their location input.
+The users can also send their location.
 It also stores user data in a PostgreSQL database and offers hints for valid locations if users make mistakes while inputting locations.

 ## Getting Started

-Follow these instructions to set up and run the WeatherAnywhere on your machine or server.
+Follow these instructions to set up and run the WeatherAnywhere bot on your machine or server.

 ### Prerequisites

 Before you begin, ensure you have the following:

 1. Python 3 installed
-2. Postgresql database installed and configured
+2. PostgreSQL database installed and configured
 3. A Telegram bot token (obtain one by talking to the BotFather)
 4. OpenWeatherMap API configured
+5. OpenCage API configured

 ### Installation